do4-2022/scala-microservice-scaffold/src/main/g8/README.md

 **POSTGRES_HOST**

 The PostgreSQL hostname.
-No default value.
+Default is _localhost_.

 **POSTGRES_PORT**